-INNOVATION funding has been used for ten pilot programs.
+INNOVATION funding has been used for nine pilot programs.
 These programs are designed as research projects to evaluate new programs and administrative arrangements for providing services.
 The overarching theme in the Innovation programs is to evaluate the use of peers in providing services.
 Some of these programs are operational and some are still in development.
+During the planning process for FY 13/14 eight additional Innovation Projects were identified as possible programs to be implemented with new Innovation funding, but have not yet been approved.
+The previously approved projects are listed below.

-Project 1 Integrated Community Services (ICS): provides mental health care at primary medical care community clinics and psychiatric consultation to primary care physicians on prescribing medication.
+Project 1 Integrated Community Services (ICS): Provides mental health care at primary medical care community clinics and psychiatric consultation to primary care physicians on prescribing medication.
 ICS provides two different approaches to integrating physical health, mental health and alcohol/substance abuse treatments.

-Project 2 Family Focused Crisis Management (now called Collective Solutions): the aim of this program is to assist families in learning, as soon as possible, about the support services that are available to families that have a loved one with mental illness.
+Project 2 Collective Solutions: This project is designed to provide support and assist families in learning, as soon as possible, about the support services that are available to families that have a loved one with mental illness.

-Project 3 Volunteer to Work: is a community-based, consumer-run program will use trained consumer mentors to support, role-model, and assist individuals in finding volunteer opportunities that match their unique skills and goals and that are likely to lead to employment.
+Project 3 Volunteer to Work: This project is a community-based, consumer-run program that uses trained consumer mentors to support, role-model, and assist individuals in finding volunteer opportunities that match their unique skills and goals and that are likely to lead to employment.